Do you get phlegm after eating, or phlegm in your throat, or constant phlegm, so you have to clear throat mucus before speaking?

 Now, here's the important bit!
-Dumping stuff on your Stomach and Spleen prevents it from clearing out the garbage and interferes with proper absorption.
+Dumping stuff on your Stomach and Spleen prevents the latter from clearing out the garbage and interferes with proper absorption.

 Guess what is left?
 Phlegm!

-That delicious cake you ate re-appears as snot, sputum, mucus: stuffing up your throat and lungs!
+That delicious cake you ate re-appears as snot, sputum, mucus, phlegm: stuffing up your throat and lungs!

 Worse!
 There are various factors that increase the amount and longevity of that phlegm:

 Read the pages linked below, but foods that in themselves may be fine but are NOT easy for your Stomach to rotten and ripen and/or which can mess up you Spleen's ability to transform include: